 - Participating in a series of focus groups led by Dr. Rachel Terman (Sociology and Anthropology, Ohio University) aimed at understanding and documenting visions and practices of generational leaders (aged 18-35 or 35+) in Appalachian Ohio.

-- Hosting two summits (one each in Scioto and Perry Counties) for established and emerging local organizers aimed at improving social connectivity and access to organizational resources at the regional (cross-county) level.
+- Hosting a digital exchange for established and emerging local organizers aimed at improving social connectivity and access to organizational resources at the regional (cross-county) level.

-To learn more about Sharing Visions or to get involved, contact Dr. Cassie Patterson at email@example.com.
+To learn more about Sharing Visions or to get involved, contact Dr. Jasper Waugh-Quasebarth at firstname.lastname@example.org or Dr. Cassie Patterson at email@example.com.